 These patients should be advised to limit their exercise programs to leisure-time activities, and remain under clinical surveillance.

-Of note, patients presenting with clinical features indistinguishable from AC, but without desmosomal mutations, are often referred to as “gene-elusive AC” or “exercise-induced right ventricular cardiomyopathy” (85-88).
+Of note, life-long endurance athletes presenting with clinical features indistinguishable from AC, but without desmosomal mutations, are often referred to as “gene-elusive AC” or “exercise-induced right ventricular cardiomyopathy” (90-93).
 The work-up and recommendations in these athletes are identical as in inherited AC, as outlined above.

 Genotype-positive, Phenotype-negative AC athletes.

-A number of studies involving carriers of pathogenic desmosomal mutations, predominantly plakophilin-2 (PKP2) have shown that asymptomatic G+P- family members who exercise regularly are more likely to fulfill the criteria for the diagnosis, and develop potentially fatal arrhythmias and heart failure compared to sedentary G+P- counterparts (82,83).
+A number of studies involving carriers of pathogenic desmosomal mutations, predominantly plakophilin-2 (PKP2) have shown that asymptomatic G+P- family members who exercise regularly are more likely to fulfill the criteria for the diagnosis, and develop potentially fatal arrhythmias and heart failure compared to sedentary G+P- counterparts (87,88).
 Based on these reports, exercise recommendations in athletes who are G+P- with pathogenic desmosomal variants, are identical to those assigned in athletes with overt AC.

 Recommendations.

 Athletes who are genetic carriers of pathogenic AC-associated desmosomal mutations (even in the absence of phenotypic expression of the disease) should not participate in competitive sports.
 These athletes should be advised to limit their exercise programs to leisure-time activities and remain under clinical surveillance.
 (Class IIa; Level of Evidence C).

 Athletes with Isolated ECG Abnormalities.